gj0706/DataVisualization/README.md

 2. Birth rates decreased sharply in the 1970s after abortion was legalized.

-3. Birth rates in younger age groups: 15-19 years, 20-24 years has been decreasing; while increase in older age groups: 30-34 years, 35-39 years.
-  The main reason could be that more women are going to college and marrying later.
+3. Birth rates in younger age groups: 15-19 years, 20-24 years has been decreasing, which is most likely due to the increasing use of contraceptive devices.
+On the other hand, the birth rates for women in older age groups such as 30-34 years and 35-39 years have been increasing.
+The main reason could be that more women are going to college and thus they tend to marry later.